After WNIT loss, Amy Williams says focus of 'special' Husker women's team immediately turned to next season

 "There were a lot of players already talking about next year and that is pretty special when you have been through everything we have been through," Williams said.
 "So for the kids to already be talking about next year and the work they are going to put in from now, I think that is a special thing."

 Haiby led the Huskers with 20 points.
-Kate Cain, Isabelle Bourne and Cayton each added 10.
+Kate Cain, Isabelle Bourne and Bella Cravens each added 10.

 The Buffaloes shot 49% from the floor, including an 8-for-19 performance from three-point range.
 The Huskers shot 40% and only converted 7 of 29 three-pointers.